 "Zara Potts' essays are lockets full of prose - small, shiny treasures holding powerful memories.
-Through her gift for precise detail, she pulls readers into her experiences of love and loss and evokes them in sweet, bitter fragments." - Ronlyn Domingue, author of The Mercy of Thin Air, The Mapmaker's War, and The Chronicle of Secret Riven.
+Through her gift for precise detail, she pulls readers into her experiences of love and loss and evokes them in sweet, bitter fragments." - Ronlyn Domingue, author of The Mercy of Thin Air, The Mapmaker's War, The Chronicle of Secret Riven, and The Plague Diaries.

 "Zara Potts is a poet.
-Only someone with her gift for language could render a devastating natural disaster with such beauty and clarity, could so confidently navigate the powerful and turbulent emotions rolling seismically beneath the once solid surface of a thriving city.
-But be warned - the deep pounding you hear while turning these pages isn't an impending earthquake.
-It's the thudding of your own heart as you share her incredible journey through the mind and soul." - Richard Cox, author of Thomas World and The God Particle, and The Boys of Summer.
+Only someone with her gift for language could render a devastating natural disaster with such beauty and clarity, could so confidently navigate the powerful and turbulent emotions rolling seismically beneath the once solid surface of a thriving city. - Richard Cox, author of Thomas World, The God Particle, and The Boys of Summer.